SolairaAI/Solaira/README.md

 - Real-time on-chain data analysis.

 ## Token Utility 💎
-The SOLAIRA token is the backbone of the SOLAIRAra ecosystem.
+The SOLAIRA token is the backbone of the SOLAIRA ecosystem.
 It provides the following utilities:
 - Governance: Vote on platform upgrades and feature requests.
 - Staking: Earn rewards by staking SOLAIRA tokens.
 - Premium Features: Access advanced AI tools and analytics.

 The Solaira team will retain 6% of the $SOLAIRA token supply, which will be locked for six months and vested monthly over the following year.

-## Why Use SOLAIRAra? 🚀
+## Why Use SOLAIRA? 🚀
 - Flexible Modes: Supports both synchronous and asynchronous workflows.
 - Custom Exception Handling: Provides informative error messages for easier debugging.
 - Rich Responses: Includes metadata and detailed insights in every response.